netdata/netdata/packaging/PLATFORM_SUPPORT.md

 | Ubuntu | 21.04 | EOL as of 2022-01-01 |
 | Ubuntu | 20.10 | EOL as of 2021-07-22 |
 | Ubuntu | 16.04 | EOL as of 2021-04-02 |

+## Static builds

+The Netdata team provides static builds of Netdata for Linux systems with a selection of common CPU architectures.
+These static builds are largely self-contained, only requiring a a POSIX-compliant shell on the target system to provide their basic functionality.
+Static builds are built in an Alpine Linux environment using musl.
+This means that they generally do not support non-local username mappings or exotic name resolution configurations.

+We currently provide static builds for the following CPU architectures:

+- 32-bit x86
+- 64-bit x86
+- ARMv7
+- AArch64
+- POWER8+

 ## Platform-specific support considerations